 I made this Chinese New Year deco many years ago… They were faux gold nuggets… yeah fake, but I wish they were real then I will be very rich!!!!
 A pot of gold nuggets is a pot of good luck!
 I made this ages ago, and I didn’t document any step-by-step photos.

-When we celebrate Chinese (Lunar) New Year/spring festival, we decorate our house to make it look RED and GOLD.
-There are stories behind the reason, but I am not good at storytelling, so I leave it to About.com, and Wikipedia who give better pictures and details if you are interested to know more.
+When we celebrate the Chinese (Lunar) New Year/spring festival, we decorate our house to make it look RED and GOLD.
+There are stories behind the reason, but I am not good at storytelling, so I leave it to About.com, and Wikipedia, which give better pictures and details if you are interested to know more.

-This is a quickie project and the only time consuming is waiting for the paint to dry.
-The gold nuggets are only at the top layer of the pot, and not filling inside the pot.
+This is a quickie project; the only time-consuming is waiting for the paint to dry.
+The gold nuggets are only at the top layer of the pot and do not fill inside the pot.